jkaninda/pg-bkup/README.md

 ### Simple backup using Docker CLI

-To run a one time backup, bind your local volume to `/backup` in the container and run the `pg-bkup backup` command:
+To run a one time backup, bind your local volume to `/backup` in the container and run the `backup` command:

 ```shell
  docker run --rm --network your_network_name \